Student Accessibility Support Services

 Services and accommodations available through SASS include:

-- Priority registration
+- Priority registration & registration assistance

-- Adaptive technology
+- Adaptive Physical Education courses

 - Testing accommodations

-- American Sign Language interpreter
+- American Sign Language interpreters

 - On-campus transportation (Eureka campus only)